Alammahadika/communistpropaganda/README.md

 ```

 Of the 260 news items, it should be noted that anti-communist propaganda is very dominant, the red timeline identifies anti-communist propaganda in Indonesia which tends to be reported every September, followed by October and August.
-After this, after this, we would see propaganda anti - communist timeline.
+After this, after this, we would see propaganda communist timeline.

 ### Data Frame and Visual